-If you're having trouble w clogging in the 13S, this will solve it.
+If you're having trouble with clogging in the 13S, this will solve it.

 There are a few reasons for a clog in the hot end; an old nozzle full of char, out of spec filament, dirty/dusty filament.
 One cause that is specific to a metal hot end (Ubis 13S or Ubis 13), rather than a ceramic, is too much heat in the heat sink.
 Filament needs to stay solid ...until it doesn't.
 That is to say, for filament to extrude properly, it has to remain cool and hard as it travels down between the drive gear and pulley, into the top of the hot end, and on into the melting zone.
 Molten filament can only be pushed out of the hot end if there is solid filament behind (above) it to force it down the line.
 So, you can see why semi-melted filament could be a problem.
 If heat from the heater core creeps up into the heat sink, extrusion can be a lot like pushing rope.